awsdocs/aws-opsworks-user-guide/doc_source/cookbooks-101-opsworks-s3-vagrant.md

 The code in the `ruby_block` works as follows\.

-1. Creates a new [http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/S3.html](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/S3.html) object, which provides the service interface\.
+1. Creates a new [https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/S3.html](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/S3.html) object, which provides the service interface\.

    The access and secret keys are specified by referencing the values stored in the node object\.

-1. Calls the `S3` object's `buckets.objects` method, which returns an [http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/S3/S3Object.html](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/S3/S3Object.html) object named `myfile` that represents `myfile.txt`\.
+1. Calls the `S3` object's `bucket.objects` association, which returns an [https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/S3/Object.html](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/S3/Object.html) object named `myfile` that represents `myfile.txt`\.

 1. Uses `Dir.chdir` to set the working directory to `/tmp`\.